geoserver/geoserver/doc/en/user/source/webadmin/security/auth.rst

 Authentication
 ==============

-This page allows for setting details of authentication, including authentication providers and the authentication chain.
+This page manages the authentication options, including authentication providers and the authentication chain.

 Anonymous authentication
 ------------------------

-GeoServer will by default allow anonymous access to the :ref:`web_admin`.
+By default, GeoServer will allow anonymous access to the :ref:`web_admin`.
 Without authentication, users will still be able to view the :ref:`layerpreview`, capabilities documents, and basic GeoServer details.
-Disabling anonymous access by unchecking the :guilabel:`Allow anonymous authentication` checkbox, will disallow this.
-Anonymous users navigating to the GeoServer page will be met with a HTTP 401 status code, which typically results in a browser-based request for credentials.
+Anonymous access can be disabled by clearing the :guilabel:`Allow anonymous authentication` check box.
+Anonymous users navigating to the GeoServer page will get an HTTP 401 status code, which typically results in a browser-based request for credentials.

 .. note:: Read more about :ref:`sec_auth_webadmin`.